-Cromwell Property Group has a Board approved Diversity Policy which sets out the framework the Group has in place to achieve appropriate diversity in its Board, senior executive and broader workforce.
-Pursuant to the Diversity Policy, each financial year the Nomination and Remuneration Committee sets measurable objectives for achieving diversity.
+Cromwell Property Group has a Board-approved Diversity Policy which sets out the framework the Group has in place to achieve appropriate diversity in its Board, senior executive and broader workforce.
+Pursuant to the Diversity Policy, each financial year the Board (on recommendation from the Nomination and Remuneration Committee) sets measurable objectives for achieving diversity.
 An annual assessment of progress against those objectives is also undertaken.

-The table below shows the gender diversity objectives set for the 2017 financial year and the Group's performance against those objectives as at 30 June 2017.
+The table below shows the gender diversity objectives set for the 2018 financial year and the Group's performance against those objectives as at 30 June 2018.